clynton/Pistold/README.md

 # Try It
 1. Right-Click loadHomepagesInDiffBrowsers.java > Run as TestNG Test
+2. Right-Click bddTestRunner.java > Run as JUnit Test
-2. Run our test using maven (can be done in a bat file - using 'call mvn test' if so)
+3. Run our test using maven (can be done in a bat file - using 'call mvn test' if so)

 ```dos
 cd MyAutomationTestr\Core
 mvn test
 ```

+# Validation

+1. The Console/Output might show some warnings, but there shouldn't be any major errors
+2. Errors might result from missing/outdated Jar/Lib files, bad path or config values, etc
+3. Check that there's stuff in app.log after the test run
+4. Check files under target like htmlreports/index.html and cucumber-reports/report.html

 # Next Steps

-1. Double check that there's stuff in app.log after the test run
-2. Change the url and title page in testData.java
+1. Change the url and title page in testData.java
-3. Add test case classes similar to loadHomepageInDiffBrowsers.java
+2. Add test case classes similar to loadHomepageInDiffBrowsers.java
-4. Use the batch in jenkins, windows task manager, etc
+3. Use the batch in jenkins, windows task manager, etc

 # TO DO

-1. Next I'll proly add some BDD stuff - outside of Core

 <br/><br/><br/>